renaissance-publishing/renaissance/content/chapters/26-items.md

 ### Reaping Sword

 *The reaping sword is an example variant weapon.
 It is somewhat similar to a greatsword, but it is designed to be used by cavalry, primarily with the described “reaping attack”.
-It trades the flexibility of the sword—represented by the Close and Defensive tags—for usability on horseback or with mighty overhead slashes.*
+It trades the flexibility of the sword — represented by the Close and Defensive tags — for usability on horseback or with mighty overhead slashes.*

 This Shade-Elven weapon pairs a very long handle designed for a two handed grip with a thin, single-edged blade with a slight curve.
 The